Airspace talks must be based on ‘technical and operational’ considerations: Vivian Balakrishnan

 Last December, Malaysia indicated that it wants to reclaim its "delegated airspace" in southern Johor, citing concerns over sovereignty and national interest.

-Malaysia has also raised concerns about the Instrument Landing System (ILS) procedures for Singapore's Seletar Airport, saying that the flight path will impact developments and shipping operations at Johor's Pasir Gudang.
+Malaysia had also raised concerns about the Instrument Landing System (ILS) procedures for Singapore's Seletar Airport, saying that the flight path will impact developments and shipping operations at Johor's Pasir Gudang.

 Singapore, in response, said that the ILS simply puts on paper the existing flight paths, making safety rules clearer and more transparent.